depman-org/depman/README.md

 ### Subcommands
 -	`depman cache <item> <name>`

 	Cache the given directory or file with the given name.
-You can use this command to manually cache stuff in your commands.
+You can use this command to manually cache items which are compute heavy to generate in build.nu.

 -	`depman retrieve <name> <dir>`